• facebook

 • Needs Outlook Web Access (OWA) and Outlook application login credentials.

-Publish a Calendar via OWA in Exchange 2016
+Publish a Calendar via OWA in On-premise Exchange 2016

-To publish a calendar via OWA (Outlook Web App) on your on-premise Exchange 2016 server, please follow these steps:
+To publish a calendar via OWA in on-premise Exchange 2016, follow the steps as:

-First and foremost, please verify that your on-premises Exchange account has been successfully configured within your Microsoft Outlook application.
-Additionally, ensure that you have your Outlook account login credentials readily available.
+First, ensure that the on-premises Exchange account is successful configured to your Microsoft Outlook application.
+Also, have Outlook account login credentials with you.

 1. Launch your Microsoft Outlook application.